NORTHERN IRELAND – A CELTIC EXPERIENCE

 The afternoon brings a visit to the Slieve League Cliffs, one of Ireland’s most breathtaking natural wonders.
 These towering sea cliffs rise over 1,900 feet above the Atlantic Ocean, nearly three times the height of the Cliffs of Moher.
 As we stand at the edge, gazing over the vast expanse of ocean, we can feel the ancient energy of this place—a landscape shaped by time, wind, and sea.
 The cliffs have long been a place of pilgrimage, and traces of early Christian settlements can still be found in the surrounding hills.

-After a day filled with history and stunning landscapes, we return to Lough Eske Castle, where we come together for a group dinner, sharing stories, laughter, and reflections on the unforgettable beauty of Donegal.
+After a day filled with history and stunning landscapes, we will return to our hotel, where we come together for a group dinner, sharing stories, laughter, and reflections on the unforgettable beauty of Donegal.

 Fun Fact: The Slieve League Cliffs were once home to an ancient Christian pilgrimage route.
 Hidden among the cliffs is a carved stone with a Celtic cross and pagan sun symbol, evidence of Ireland’s deep spiritual history!

-In the afternoon, we ferry back to the mainland and return to Lough Eske Castle, where we’ll have time to relax before heading to a fine dining experience at Harvey’s Point Restaurant, one of Ireland’s most renowned lakeside restaurants.
+In the early evening, we will return to our hotel where we’ll have time to relax before heading to a fine dessert experience at Father Browne’s Bar, at Castle Lough Eske.
 Surrounded by the tranquil beauty of Lough Eske, this evening promises an unforgettable meal to toast our time in Donegal.

 Highlights:

-• Dinner at Harvey’s Point Restaurant: Conclude the day with an elegant dining experience at Harvey’s Point, a multi-award-winning restaurant overlooking Lough Eske, known for its exceptional service and gourmet Irish cuisine.
+- Dinner: Conclude the day with an elegant dining experience at a multi-award-winning restaurant overlooking Lough Eske, known for its exceptional service and gourmet Irish cuisine.

 Fun Fact: